Peter-Schenkels/Musical-3D-Printer/README.md

 ## Musical 3D Printer
 A fun easy script that turns a midi file into a GCode file which a 3D printer can execute/play

+(currently only plays one note at the same time)

 ### How to use
 A quick overview of how to use this script.